jpratt2/CucumberTemplateJava/README.md

 This Cucumber template is designed for use with Java, Maven, IntelliJ, and the Gherkin plugin for IntelliJ (https://plugins.jetbrains.com/plugin/9164-gherkin).
 It has over 50 predefined statements so you can immediately start writing tests.

 The template uses the benefits of the Selenide framework to solve some of the problems in Selenium including (1) automatic waits, (2) additional locator options, and (3) browser drivers.
+It also offers the ability of recording video of the test using the HYFY.io plugin for Chrome.

 # Locators
 Four options are available for locators in the Gherkin syntax: